 It is left to others to commemorate the dead in the armies of the British Empire and colonies which the British ruling class called to its support: in WWI, over 230,500 non-‘UK’ dead soldiers from the Empire and, of course, the ‘UK’ figure of 888,246 includes the upper figure of 49,400 Irish dead.5

 Cossack soldier volunteers WWI.
-Imperial Russia was an ally of Britain and France; the war was on of the causes of the Russian Socialist Revolution 1917.
+Imperial Russia was an ally of Britain and France; the war was one of the causes of the Russian Socialist Revolution 1917.
 The following year, the war ended.
 (Photo sourced: Internet)

 The Festival of Remembrance excludes not only the dead soldiers of the British Empire and of its colonies but also those of Britain’s allies: France, Belgium, Imperial Russia, Japan, USA – and their colonies.